mintuz/BB8-Commander/README.md

 ### Action Commands
 * `node index.js disco` - Command to turn your BB8 Unit into a shining disco ball in the night
 * `node index.js weather --city="manchester" --country="uk" --api-key="ABCD"` - Command to turn your BB8 Unit into your very own weather reporter, uses OpenWeather so be sure to get your own API key
-* `node index.js tweet --hash-tag="bb8" --delay 5000` - Command to search twitter and run the first hashtag it finds as a command.
+* `node index.js tweet --hash-tag="bb8" --delay=5000` - Command to search twitter and run the first hashtag it finds as a command.
 Eg a tweet "#disco #bb8" would run the `disco` command --consumer-key xxx --consumer-secret xxx --access-token-key xxx --access-token-secret xxx

 # Contributors
 * [@mintuz](http://twitter.com/mintuz)